kemalunel/AWS-Fargate-Service-with-AWS-CDK-IaaC-/README.md

 # Welcome to My CDK TypeScript project

 This is a AWS ECS Fargate project for CDK development with TypeScript.
+All service seperated one by one from each other.
+They are inside the lib file.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.